Rev. June 25, 2018

 PLP was originally working on a plan for a much larger mine site to recover much of the mineral resource, an estimated 7.1 billion tons measured and indicated, and another 4.9 billion tons inferred.
 The 20-year plan anticipates mining just 10% of this: 1.1 or 1.2 billion tons (both numbers are referenced in the Pebble project overview submitted for permitting).
 This includes 287 million pounds of copper and 13 million pounds of molybdenum per year, for a total of approximately 6 billion pounds of copper/molybdenum.

-PLP has stated that the plan is subject to change.
-Its October 2017 presentation describing the smaller mine plan noted that “We continue to consider various development options and, as such, our current development scenarios may be revised to include adjustments and improvements as the Pebble Project advances.”
+In PLP’s October 2017 presentation describing the smaller mine plan, the developer noted that, “We continue to consider various development options and, as such, our current development scenarios may be revised to include adjustments and improvements as the Pebble Project advances.”

-Plans to expand or develop the mine site further are likely to be considered in the future, and would go through a separate permitting process.
+Plans to expand or develop the mine site beyond the 20-year scope are likely to be considered in the future, and would go through a separate permitting process.

 Preliminary Assessment – Out of date document that includes an initial vision of what would be required to develop a larger portion of the deposit.
 It includes information on mining types (open pit and underground); infrastructure needs, such as port site, access roads, warehouses and water systems; and tailings impoundment designs.
 View map of preliminary mine site layout.